 The Report of the Airport Consultant prepared by WJ Advisors LLC has been included as APPENDIX A to this Official Statement with the consent of such consultant.
-The Report of the Airport Consultant was prepared in conjunction with the issuance of the Series 2018A Subordinate Bonds.
+The Report of the Airport Consultant was prepared in conjunction with the issuance of the Series 2018A Subordinate Bonds and has not been updated since its date.
 The Department has relied upon the analyses and conclusions contained in the Report of the Airport Consultant, as of its date, in preparing this Official Statement.
 The financial forecasts in the Report of the Airport Consultant are based upon certain information and assumptions that were provided by, or reviewed and agreed to by the Department.
 In the opinion of the Airport Consultant, these assumptions provide a reasonable basis for the financial forecasts set forth in the Report of the Airport Consultant.
 WJ Advisors LLC performs other services for the Department, including with respect to the calculation of rates and charges.